-Mr Han is the nominee of Kogas Australia Pty Ltd. Mr Han is the Managing Director of KOGAS Australia Pty Ltd. Mr Han has nearly 30 years' experience in working with KOGAS.
+Mr Han was the nominee of Kogas Australia Pty Ltd. Mr Han is the Managing Director of KOGAS Australia Pty Ltd. Mr Han has nearly 30 years' experience in working with KOGAS.
 Prior to his current role, Mr Han has worked in procurement and accounting and in senior management roles in both KOGAS' Strategy Planning and Marketing Departments, culminating in being Team Leader of both Departments.
 Mr Han has a Bachelor's and Master's degree in Public Administration from, respectively, Kyung Hee University and the Korea Advanced Institute of Science and Technology, both in Seoul.
+Mr Han resigned as Director on 31 October 2017.